-Hartman Lab Winter 2022 (left to right):
+Hartman Lab Winter 2024 (back left to right, then front left to right):

 Jessica H. Hartman, Ph.D.